frankjdelgado/wiki-history-extractor-api/README.md

 # wiki-history-extractor-api
-API developed to get metrics of the history revisions of wiki articles.
+A custom API to extract, query and get metrics from wikipedia article revisions.

 ### Recommended Requirements